GoogleChrome/ip-protection/prt_explainer.md

 ```

 ```
-Ip-Protection: 1; prt=MWFiY2RlZ...mdoYWI=
+Sec-Probabilistic-Reveal-Token: :AQAhA0YcSOPXwN8JkGJz2Rxe349sEOzwLcXnrU0/e5P1QUEEACECjvPnzEReeDlIkrDocZA5ZtiIptiG02YOOaNMJKyKZTdIXbE63QJtYA==:
 ```

 If there are no valid PRTs to attach when composing a proxied request,
-the client will make the proxied request without a `prt` in the header.
+the client will make the proxied request without the header.
 A
 well-behaved client should only fail to attach a PRT in exceptional
 circumstances, e.g. Issuer unavailability.
 As the lack of an attached PRT will
 not prevent a request from being proxied, the volume of exceptional